 A box of tacos builds morale as well.
 Every once in a while, pick up a box of breakfast burritos or breakfast tacos for the office.
 Again, these are fairly inexpensive and often very appreciated.

 A quick (and free) way to build teamwork is to pass along positive reviews to the whole company (or department).
 In our company, we send out a survey after each event asking the customer to review and rate the event and instructor.
-Anytime we get a five star rating (which is often), we forward the review to the entire company via email saying, “Kudos to (The Instructor)”.
+Anytime we get a five-star rating (which is often), we forward the review to the entire company via email saying, “Kudos to (The Instructor)”.
 Granted, since we do get a lot of nice reviews, it does cause a lot of emails to flow.
 However, that quick, positive feedback increases teamwork exponentially.
+Personally, I enjoyed receiving a post-it of encouragement or shout-out from a colleague or anonymously.
+It was a small token of acknowledgment that made me feel noticed.

 “Once I did bad and that I heard ever.
 Twice I did good, but that I heard never.” – Dale Carnegie